C-Accel-CRIPT/sdk-archive/docs/nodes/collection.md

 collection = cript.Collection.get(name="My collection", project=project.uid)
 ```

-??? info "Why Project is needed"
+??? note "Why `Project uid` is needed"
-    When getting a Collection via name, the project must also be specified since collection is nested under project and the collection name is only unique among other collections within the project.

-_Returns:_

-CRIPT Collection node of type `cript.data_model.nodes.BaseNode`
+    `Collection` names are only unique within a project, not across projects, so when getting a `Collection` via name, the associated `Project` node must also be specified.

 ---